W427697/Discord-/docs/api/parameters.md

 Setting this to `true` will prevent the [play function](../writing-stories/play-function.md) from failing and showing a warning when unhandled errors are thrown during rendering or playing.

-Unhandled errors might cause false positive assertions, they can be ignored by setting this parameter to `true`.
+Unhandled errors might cause false positive assertions.
+They can be ignored by setting this parameter to `true`.

 ---